- The D’Adamo Blood Type Diet

 Conversely, when looking at cancer risk a different effect was observed.
 With the A antigen (A alone or AB) being associated with an increased cancer risk.

-As we’ve discussed previously, H. pylori infection is commonly associated with the development of gastric ulcers, and several groups have demonstrated an association based on blood type (R,R,R); with A and O types thought to be at more risk although the exact mechanism linking the two remains unknown, and some studies are in disagreement.
+As we’ve discussed previously, H. pylori infection is commonly associated with the development of gastric ulcers, and several groups have demonstrated an association based on blood type; with A and O types thought to be at more risk although the exact mechanism linking the two remains unknown, and some studies are in disagreement.678

 So if your blood type can predict gastric ulcer and cancer risk, and this seems to be driven by changes in susceptibility to H. pylori infection what can you do about it?

-From a dietary perspective, high levels of fibre have been shown to be protective (R), other factors such as smoking, high alcohol intake and excessive red meat intake have also been associated with increased risk, although the relative effect is unclear (R,R).
-Therefore, the sort of mixed vegetable rich diet which is widely accepted as healthy should prove most beneficial to those with type O blood (but this type of diet is also beneficial in general).
+From a dietary perspective, high levels of fibre have been shown to be protective, other factors such as smoking, high alcohol intake and excessive red meat intake have also been associated with increased risk, although the relative effect is unclear.
+Therefore, the sort of mixed vegetable rich diet which is widely accepted as healthy should prove most beneficial to those with type O blood (but this type of diet is also beneficial in general).910

-Those with blood type A secrete less hydrochloric acid into the gut and therefore may suffer from impaired digestion, particularly of protein rich and difficult to digest foods such as many red meats (R).
-This lack of digestion can limit the movement of food through the gut and promote bacterial colonisation, especially from H. pylori (R).
-However no studies directly investigating type A associated lack of digestion with H. pylori overgrowth have been performed.
+Those with blood type A secrete less hydrochloric acid into the gut and therefore may suffer from impaired digestion, particularly of protein rich and difficult to digest foods such as many red meats.11 This lack of digestion can limit the movement of food through the gut and promote bacterial colonization, especially from H. pylori.7However, no studies directly investigating type A associated lack of digestion with H. pylori overgrowth have been performed.

 The major nutrient or supplement to recommend is Saccharomyces boulardii which John has written an excellent post on.
-The section dealing with H. pylori is of obvious interest, with S. boulardii exerting a protective effect in association with antibiotics (R).
-Use of S. boulardii will likely be beneficial for those with both type A or type O blood who are at greater risk of H. pylori colonisation.
+The section dealing with H. pylori is of obvious interest, with S. boulardii exerting a protective effect in association with antibiotics.12 Use of S. boulardii will likely be beneficial for those with both type A or type O blood who are at greater risk of H. pylori colonization.

-To summarise, the blood type diet has been largely discredited, although the healthy vegetable rich diet it proposes would likely be beneficial for most individuals.
+To summarize, the blood type diet has been largely discredited, although the healthy vegetable rich diet it proposes would likely be beneficial for most individuals.

 However, blood type can impact on the risk of developing gastric ulcers, with type O being the highest risk group.